zcash/zips/zip-liberated-payments.rst

 -----------------
 The recipient’s device renders the Payment-Encapsulating URI, or an indication of its arrival, along with the aforementioned contextual explanation (if any).
 The user has the option of “opening” the URI (i.e., by clicking it), which results in the device opening a Zcash wallet app, using the local platforms app link mechanism.

-A messaging app MAY recognize Payment-Encapsulating URIs, and render them in a way that conveys their nature more clearly than raw URI strings.
-If the messaging medium consists of discrete messages, and a message contains one or more Payment-Encapsulating URIs, then the messaging app MAY assume that all other content in that message is automatically generated and contains no payment-specific or manually-generated information, and thus may be discarded during rendering.
+A messaging app MAY recognize URI-Encapsulated Payments, and render them in a way that conveys their nature more clearly than raw URI strings.
+If the messaging medium consists of discrete messages, and a message contains one or more URI-Encapsulated Payments, then the messaging app MAY assume that all other content in that message is automatically generated and contains no payment-specific or manually-generated information, and thus may be discarded during rendering.

 Payment Rendering and Blockchain Lookup